 Many districts do have funds for professional development that can be used to support school psychologists.
 Please have your director email me directly at firstname.lastname@example.org for information about using a purchase order to pay for you to take the course.
 Discounts are available for 5 or more school psychologists participating in the course.

 Do I have lifetime access to these course modules?

 No. The TSP course is designed to be completed in 10 months.
 This is to avoid procrastination so you can take control of your career satisfaction during this unique opportunity to step back and reflect on your career.
 I don't want you to buy the course and let the strategies languish in your "one day when I have time" folder.
 This keeps all of us moving towards thriving and not just surviving!
-While you only have access to the video modules for 10 months, you are able to download all the PDFs and Power Tools, which you can use any time.

 How does the payment plan work?
 Is it a monthly subscription I can cancel at any time?